SurPun/AWS-Developer-Associate/Section 10: VPC Fundamentals/Notes.md

 - NAT Gateways (AWS-managed) & NAT Instances (self-managed) allow your instances in your Private Subnets to access the internet while remaining private

 ## 109. NACL, SG, VPC Flow Logs

+Network ACL & Security Groups

+- NACL (Network ACL)
+    - A firewall which controls traffic from and to subnet
+    - Can have ALLOW and DENY rules
+    - Are attached at the Subnet level
+    - Rules only include IP addresses

+- Security Groups
+    - A firewall that controls traffic to and from an ENI / an EC2 Instance
+    - Can have only ALLOW rules
+    - Rules include IP addresses and other security groups

+VPC Flow Logs

+- Capture information about IP traffic going into your interfaces:
+    - VPC Flow Logs
+    - Subnet Flow Logs
+    - Elastic Network Interface Flow Logs

+- Helps to monitor & troubleshoot connectivity issues.
+Example:
+    - Subnets to internet
+    - Subnets to subnets
+    - Internet to subnets

+- Captures network information from AWS managed interfaces too: Elastic Load Balancers, ElastiCache, RDS, Aurora, etc...
+- VPC Flow logs data can go to $3, CloudWatch Logs, and Kinesis Data Firehose